bebrochka1/PizzaMeow/README.md

 Password: User123

 ## Project not completed yet
 **It contaIns many issues yet.
-Some parts of functionallity can has unpredicatable behavior**
+Some parts of functionallity has unpredicatable behavior**